evillrich/drex-java/docs/binding.md

 **Use cases for position metadata**:
 - **Debugging** - "Why didn't this pattern match?"
 - **UI workflows** - Highlight extracted fields for human correction
-- **OCR correction** - Click on field to see source region
 - **Audit trails** - Track extraction provenance

 ---

 ## **Formatters**

+Formatters normalize captured values to **consistent strings** so that downstream processing doesn't need to handle a variety of different formats (e.g. different date formats).
+Formatters are optional, but are useful in many cases.

+Note that formatting is different than type conversion, which you will need to handle as a post-processing step.
+This is a Drex design choice as there may be requirements to first correct text (e.g. through a human in the loop or an automated process) prior to performing type conversion.

-Formatters normalize captured values to **consistent strings**.
-They use function call syntax with parameters:
+Formatters use function call syntax with parameters:

 ```json
 {"property": "total", "format": "currency(repair=true)"}